 How can I visit New-York Historical?

 Welcome!
 New-York Historical is open to visitors.
-Purchase your timed-entry tickets now.
+We encourage you to purchase timed-entry tickets now.
 Walk-up tickets are also available.

 New-York Historical’s Museum hours are Wednesdays and Thursdays, 11 am – 5 pm; Fridays, 11 am – 8 pm; and Saturdays and Sundays, 11 am – 5 pm.
 (Fridays, 6 – 8 pm, are pay-as-you-wish.)

 What exhibitions are on view?

 Screenings of our short films, We Rise and New York Story, are free with Museum admission and take place in the Robert H. Smith Auditorium.
 We Rise screens every hour on the half hour, and New York Story screens every hour on the hour.